-Section 1.
+SECTION 1.
+Incorporation.
 The recitals above are each incorporated by reference and adopted as findings by the City Council.

-Section 2.
-Under California Public Resources Code section 21080.17, the California Environmental Quality Act ("CEQA") does not apply to the adoption of an ordinance by a city or county implementing the provisions of section 65852.2 of the Government Code, which is California's ADU law and which also regulates JADUs, as defined by section 65852.22.
-Therefore, the proposed ordinance is statutorily exempt from CEQA in that the proposed ordinance implements the State's ADU law.

-Section 3.
-Chapter 21.85 of the Indian Wells Municipal Code is hereby amended and restated to read in its entirety as provided in Exhibit A, attached hereto and incorporated herein by reference.

-Section 4.
-This ordinance takes effect immediately upon its adoption.

-Section 5.
-The City Clerk shall either: (a) have this ordinance published in a newspaper of general circulation within 15 days after its adoption or (b) have a summary of this ordinance published twice in a newspaper of general circulation, within 15 days after its adoption.

-Section 6.
-City staff shall submit a copy of this ordinance to the Department of Housing and Community Development within 60 days after adoption.

-Section 7.
-If any provision of this ordinance or its application to any person or circumstance is held to be invalid, such invalidity has no effect on the other provisions or applications of the ordinance that can be given effect without the invalid provision or application, and to this extent, the provisions of this resolution are severable.
-The City Council declares that it would have adopted this resolution irrespective of the invalidity of any portion thereof.
+- SECTION 2.
+CEQA.
+Under California Public Resources Code section 21080.17, the California Environmental Quality Act ("CEQA") does not apply to the adoption of an ordinance by a city or county implementing the provisions of Article 2 of Chapter 13 of Division 1 of Title 7 of the California Government Code, which is California's ADU law and which also regulates JADUs, as defined by section 66313.
+Therefore, adoption of the Ordinance is statutorily exempt from CEQA in that it implements state ADU law. - SECTION 3.
+General Plan.
+The City Council hereby finds that the adoption of the Ordinance is consistent with the General Plan as a matter of law under Government Code section 66314(c). - SECTION 4.
+Code Amendment.
+Chapter 21.85 of the Indian Wells Municipal Code is hereby amended and restated to read in its entirety as provided in Exhibit "A-1," attached hereto and incorporated herein by reference. - SECTION 5.
+Effective Date.
+This Ordinance takes effect 30 days after its adoption. - SECTION 6.
+HCD Submittal.
+In accordance with Government Code section 66326, the City Clerk is directed to submit a copy of this Ordinance to the California Department of Housing and Community Development within 60 days after adoption. - SECTION 7.
+Publication.
+The City Clerk is directed to certify to the adoption of this Ordinance and post or publish this Ordinance as required by law. - SECTION 8.
+Custodian of Records.
+The custodian of records for this Ordinance is the City Clerk and the records comprising the administrative record are located at 44950 Eldorado Drive, Indian Wells, California 92210. - SECTION 9.
+Severability.
+If any provision of this Ordinance or its application to any person or circumstance is held to be invalid by a court of competent jurisdiction, such invalidity has no effect on the other provisions or applications of the Ordinance that can be given effect without the invalid provision or application, and to this extent, the provisions of this Ordinance are severable.
+The City Council declares that it would have adopted this Ordinance irrespective of the invalidity of any portion thereof.